deanwilson/deanwilson_pdt/README.markdown

 In actual usage I'd probably expect a local data types module that cherry picks from a number of other type repositories and has a short, easy to use name.
-In this module I've veered towards an awkward but long and expicit name.
+In this module I've veered towards an awkward but long and explicit name.

 ### License